mooncollin/Game-Server-Hosting/README.md

 Current dependencies:
 * Tomcat 8/9 (http://tomcat.apache.org/): This is used both as a platform to run the applications and as a library dependency for http/web socket programming.
 * Java-ORM (https://github.com/mooncollin/Java-ORM): These may require jarring this project up and putting it into Tomcat's lib directory.
 So far, I haven't put it anywhere and it somehow works.
-* Html Rendering Tool (https://github.com/mooncollin/HTMLRenderingTool): This is used to generate the HTML from the controller's frontend section.
-A jar of this project must be either in Tomcat's lib directory or the lib directory of the Controller.
+* Apache Velocity (http://velocity.apache.org/): I use this to generate the HTML pages.
+This and its dependencies need to be placed in the lib directory of the GameServerController.
 * MYSQL Connector: I have included the jar that I currently use in this repo.
 This is just easier to manage.
 This is used in both the controller and node applications to communicate with the database.
 Place this inside the lib folder of the Tomcat installation directory.
 * GameServerNode: So this is more a dependency for the Controller.
 The controller uses code from the GameServerNode section for various things.
 For this reason, it must be placed in the lib folder of the Controller application and NOT in the lib folder of Tomcat.
 If placed in the lib folder of Tomcat, it will break.